Majeed7/BayesianBWM/readme.md

 ### Prerequisites

 You need to have JAGS installed on your machine.
+For doing so, follow the steps below:
+ 1. Visit the jags development site at http://mcmc-jags.sourceforge.net/ and follow instructions to install the windows version of JAGS.

+2. In Windows, go to Control Panel, System and Security, System and click on "Advanced System Settings" followed by "Environment Variables" Under System variables, click on Path, and add the jags path to the string.
+This could look something like "C:\Program Files\JAGS\JAGS-3.0.0\x64\bin" or whatever the path is.

+3. If you have Matlab up and running already, quit MATLAB and start again to make sure that the new path is used by MATLAB.

 See the following link to download JAGS: http://mcmc-jags.sourceforge.net/